missirol/ParticleSwarmOptimization/README.md

 3) change Example_PSOConfig to suit your needs
      should work on ekp and NAF batch system, for other batch system change PSO/QueHelper.py
-     play around with the swarm parameters
-     choose the Figure of Merit to optimize
+     play around with the swarm parameters (15 to 25 particles recommended) choose the Figure of Merit to optimize (at the moment ROC or experimentally the chi of a b-only fit)
      specify TMVA factory and method options
      declare coordinate space you want to search
      specify Signal and Background trees